Skip to product information

 • 25.4 cm x 20.2 cm.

-• In good condition. in good condition, but with two stains, probably from a liquid, one at the bottom and one at the top, which partially blurred some letters.
+• In good condition It is in good condition, but has two stains, probably from a liquid, one at the bottom and the other at the top, which have partially blurred some of the letters.

 June 21, 1892